G-Corp/kafe/doc/kafe.md

 </code></pre>
 <br />

 To explicitly leave a group, the client can send a leave group request.
 This is preferred over letting the session timeout expire since it allows the group to rebalance faster, which for the consumer means that less time will elapse before partitions can be reassigned to an active member.

+For more informations, see the [Kafka protocol documentation](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-LeaveGroupRequest).

 <a name="list_groups-0"></a>